MSLNZ/msl-io/docs/readers.rst

 Create a New Reader
 +++++++++++++++++++
 When adding a new :class:`~msl.io.base_io.Reader` class to the repository_ the following steps should be performed.
-Please follow the :ref:`style guide <style guide>`.
+Please follow the :ref:`style guide <style-guide>`.

 .. note::
    If you do not want to upload the new :class:`~msl.io.base_io.Reader` class to the repository_